AlessioGr/NotQuests-Docs/docs/documentation/placeholders.md

 - %notquests_player_active_quests_amount%
 - %notquests_player_tag_TAGNAME%
 - %notquests_player_variable_VARIABLENAME%
+- %notquests_player_expression_EXPRESSION%
+- %notquests_player_rounded_expression_EXPRESSION%

-If applicable, you will need to replace `QUESTNAME` with the name of the quest and `OBJECTIVEID` with the ID of the objective (visible in `/qa edit questname objectives list`).
+If applicable, you will need to replace `QUESTNAME` with the name of the quest and `OBJECTIVEID` with the ID of the objective (visible in `/qa edit questname objectives list`) and so on.
+Uppercase parts of the placeholder will need to be replaced by you.